Khan/engblog/src/posts/windows-high-contrast-mode.md

 <img
     src="/images/windows-high-contrast-mode/lohp_default.png"
-    alt="Sreenshot of Khan Academy's logged out homepage without Windows High Contrast Mode.
+    alt="Screenshot of Khan Academy's logged out homepage without Windows High Contrast Mode.
 There are light gray borders, light gray backgrounds, a dark blue button, and text of different colors."
 />

 Khan Academy's logged out homepage with Windows High Contrast Mode:

 <img
     src="/images/windows-high-contrast-mode/lohp_whc.png"
-    alt="Sreenshot of Khan Academy's logged out homepage with Windows High Contrast Mode.
+    alt="Screenshot of Khan Academy's logged out homepage with Windows High Contrast Mode.
 All the borders are now black, the background colors are white (including buttons), and all of the text is either blue (if it's a link) or black (if it's not a link)."
 />

 The high contrast version of the web may not be as pretty, but it is easier to see and understand.
-It's especially useful for users with blurry vision and users who experience severe color-blindness.

 There are several different versions of Windows High Contrast Mode that can be used. **The examples in this post use High Contrast White.**